CodingItWrong/user-modifiable-software/smalltalk/impact.md

 > Smalltalk did something more important than take over the world—it define the shape of the world!

-As a result, when we think "Smalltalk has declined," that's not quite correct--many things Smalltalk introduced have persisted, and it's only the things that have *not* spread and persisted that we think of as Smalltalk distinctives that have declined.
+As a result, if we say "Smalltalk has declined," that's not quite correct: many things Smalltalk introduced have persisted, and it's only the things that have *not* spread and persisted that we think of as Smalltalk distinctives that have declined.

 Beyond establishing these patterns, Smalltalk enabled non-technical users to create prototypes: